Highlights for trimethoprim

 How to Use trimethoprim

-Take this medicine by mouth with a full glass of water.
+Take this medicine by mouth.
 Follow the directions on the prescription label.
+Use a specially marked spoon or container to measure each dose.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not skip doses or stop your medicine early even if you feel better.
 Do not stop taking except on your doctor's advice.

 They need to know if you have any of these conditions: